CommitQuest/cli/README.md

 npm start
 ```

-The server will run on `http://localhost:3001` by default.
+The server will run on `https://commit-quest-app-3914e1ae3b5a.herokuapp.com/` by default.
+Heroku deployed

 ### 2. Install the CLI